 Recent data indicate that expulsions and suspensions regularly occur in preschool settings.
 This is a problematic issue given the well-established research indicating that these practices can influence a number of adverse outcomes across development, health, and education.
 In addition, stark racial and gender disparities exist in these practices, with young boys of color being suspended and expelled at much higher rates than other children in early learning programs.
 These trends warrant immediate attention from the early childhood and education fields.
 The U.S. Departments of Health and Human Services and Education issued a policy statement and recommendations to assist states and public and private early childhood programs in partnering to prevent and severely limit expulsions and suspensions in early learning settings.

-- Read the Policy Statement on Expulsion and Suspension Policies in Early Childhood Settings (PDF)
+- Read the Guidance Document on Expulsion and Suspension Policies in Early Childhood Settings (PDF)

 - See Office of Child Care Information Memorandum on suspension and expulsion policy